LiamK21/GH-bot-Rust/README.md

    The installer will:

    - Check for Python 3.12
-   - Create a virtual environment in `.venv`
+   - Check for a virtual environment named `.venv`
-   - Install required dependencies
    - Add a `testgen` alias to your shell configuration
    - Prompt you to configure API keys

-3. Restart your shell or source your config file:
+5. Restart your shell or source your config file:
    ```bash
    source ~/.zshrc  # for zsh
    source ~/.bashrc # for bash